Mastek Blog

 • Drive higher revenues per customer by running targeted cross-sell and up-sell

-Customers are willing to share their data if they enjoy a higher quality shopping experience.
-By offering differentiated shopping journey, retailers and brands can demonstrate that their relationship is authentic.
+Customers are willing to share their data if they enjoy a higher-quality shopping experience.
+By offering a differentiated shopping journey, retailers and brands can demonstrate that their relationship is authentic.

 Past purchase behaviour of similar customers can be combined with product features and pricing to derive a propensity model for future needs.